Joey Gallo Player Props: Twins vs. Diamondbacks

-On Friday, Joey Gallo (.167 slugging percentage in past 10 games, with no homers) and the Minnesota Twins face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 8:10 PM ET.
+Joey Gallo -- with a slugging percentage of .167 in his past 10 games (including zero homers) -- will be in action for the Minnesota Twins versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on August 5 at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Cardinals.
+In his last game he had a hitless performance (0-for-3) against the Diamondbacks.

 Joey Gallo Game Info & Props vs. the Diamondbacks